futureag/mvp/README.md

 It is mostly a collection of python code that runs on a Raspberry Pi (or similar device).
 See the OpenAg [forums](http://forum.openag.media.mit.edu/) for discussion and issues:

 The MVP (Minimal Viable Product) is a simplified version of the MIT OpenAg Food Computer.

+## Assumptions

+ - Follows the instructions for building a Raspbian (Noobs) system.
+ - Configure the environment (see below).
+Turn VNC on, this is the easiest way to view multiple Raspberry Pis without needing separate keyboards and monitors for each.
+You can view all the Raspberries on your local network through one Raspberry, or download VNC to a PC and access them through a PC.

+ ## Building multiple MVPs
+  - Once you have configured one SD card, from the main menu, use the Accessories/SD Card Copier to replicate the system for the other MVPs.
+Just be sure to run the following so that a unique ID will be created for each MVP

+  > python /home/pi/MVP/python/Environment.py

 ## Architecture:
 The MVP brain is mostly python scripts involed using cron as the scheduler.